You are currently browsing the monthly archive for March 2018.

-Tags: Advertising, Capital one, capital one advertising, capital one basketball ads, spike lee Charles barkley samuel L Jackson ads, waylons luckenbach Texas, whats the idea, whatstheidea
+Tags: Advertising, Capital one, capital one advertising, capital one basketball ads, friends in low places, garth brooks, spike lee Charles barkley samuel L Jackson ads, waylons luckenbach Texas, whats the idea, whatstheidea

 The problem with most brands is that they are skin deep.
 Products and services with derma measured only in millimeters.
 No depth.
 No real rational and emotional meaning.
 Why is that?
 Because brand building today is too randomized.
 No real brand plan.
 No organizing principle driving long term, meaningful KPIs.

 Sales and revenue are all that matters.
 Sales teams are motivated by commissions.
 Retail buyers are motivated by bonuses.
 Ad agents make money off of fee hours and volume.
 And media is paid by the media transaction, not the result.

 It makes me think of healthcare – where docs and hospitals are compensated for helping the sick, not preserving the healthy.